 Ivan Rupnik is an architect, scholar, consultant and Associate Professor of Architecture at Northeastern University.
 Over the last decade, Prof. Rupnik has collaborated closely with Prof. Ryan E. Smith on a series of research and consulting projects related to the global volumetric modular industry, including the “5 in 5 Modular Growth Initiative” Report for MBI.
 Last year, Rupnik and Smith launched MOD X, a platform for international exchanges related to the volumetric modular industry, with events in Boston, New York and Tokyo.
 Rupnik’s doctoral work at Harvard University has focused on the development of design and project management tools as well as regulatory frameworks specifically suited for offsite construction.
 He is a fellow of the Modular Building Institute.

-Ryan E. Smith is a Professor and Director of the School of Design & Construction at Washington State University.
-Professor Smith has been teaching, researching and consulting with respect to offsite construction, industrialized building, prefabricated and volumetric modular product R&D, factory setup and layout, design assist, and market analysis and surveys, for 18 years.
+Ryan E. Smith is a Professor and Director of the School of Architecture at the University of Arizona.
+Professor Smith has been teaching, researching and consulting with respect to offsite construction and housing, modular product R&D, business strategy and market assessment, for nearly 20 years.
 Smith is author of numerous offsite construction reports, papers and books including the seminal text, Prefab Architecture (Wiley, 2010).
-He is the founding past chair of the National Institute of Building Sciences, Offsite Construction Council, a fellow of the Modular Building Institute and a Senior Research Fellow in the Centre for Offsite Construction + Innovative Structures at Edinburgh Napier University in the UK.
+He is the founding past chair and current board member of the National Institute of Building Sciences, Offsite Construction Council, a fellow of the Modular Building Institute and a Senior Research Fellow in the Centre for Offsite Construction + Innovative Structures at Edinburgh Napier University in the UK.

 Tyler Schmetterer is a sustainable prefabrication entrepreneur and thought leader based in Switzerland and New York with 30+ years of creative business strategy, international marketing, business development, partnership development, project management, communications and consulting experience.
 Tyler currently serves on multiple International Advisory Boards in the high-performance building, renewable energy, impact capital and supply chain human rights sectors.